 After the brief, but spirited, discussion, the FHIAB rolled through a number of other recommendations, some of which are controversial, without discussion.

-MqQueenie’s other recommendations included among other things requiring health insurance companies to amend the state’s insurance code regarding developmental disabilities to include fetal alcohol syndrome and prohibiting insurance companies from renewing or amending their formularies during a policy year.
+Those recommendations included requiring health insurance companies to include coverage for fetal alcohol syndrome and prohibiting insurance companies from renewing or amending their drug formularies during a policy year.